aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/working-with-the-threedformat-of-shape-or-chart/_index.md

 ## **Working with the ThreeDFormat of Shape or Chart**
 The following sample code loads the [source excel file](5472522.xlsx) and accesses the first shape in the first worksheet and sets the sub-properties of [Shape.ThreeDFormat](https://apireference.aspose.com/java/cells/com.aspose.cells/shape#ThreeDFormat) property and then saves the workbook in the [output excel file](5472521.xlsx).
 ## **Sample Code**
-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-WorkingWithThreeDFormat-WorkingWithThreeDFormat.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-WorkingWithThreeDFormat-WorkingWithThreeDFormat.java" >}}